tbishaw-stat6250/course-questions-wiki/week-01/README.md

 [Course Structure Quiz, Problem 1]
 - Question (ilankham−stat6250): How common it is to abbreviate the word "repository" as "repo"?
-- Question (aamiri2-stat6250): Will we receive any feedback on our week 1 setup so we know if we are on a good start or not?
+- Question (aamiri2-stat6250): Is any feedback given on our week 1 setup so we know if we are on a good start or not?